Nico Hoerner Player Props: Cubs vs. Angels

 Nico Hoerner At The Plate

-- Among the qualified hitters in baseball, he ranks 27th in batting average, 63rd in on-base percentage, and 116th in slugging.
+- Among the qualified batters, he ranks 35th in batting average, while his on-base percentage ranks 71st and he is 126th in slugging.

-- Hoerner has picked up a hit in 40 of 52 games this season, with multiple hits 17 times.
+- In 15 games this season (28.3%), Hoerner has picked up an RBI, and in six of those games (11.3%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

-- Hoerner has driven in a run in 15 games this year (28.8%), including six games with more than one RBI (11.5%).
-He has also driven in three or more of his team's runs in three contests.
+- He has scored in 23 of 53 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.